scaldi/scaldi-website/learn.md

 ### Binding Overrides

 You can define several bindings for the same set of identifiers.
-During the binding lookup (when you injecting them) the latest one would be used.
+During the binding lookup (when you inject them) the latest one would be used.
 You can also un-define the binding by defining the new binding to `None`.
 Here is an example:

 {% highlight scala %}